piglovesyou/graphql-let/README.md

 -   Sharing the processes.
 Loading remote schema and generating `.d.ts`s are heavy, so it runs them fewer times when it's possible.
 -   Caching.
-By embedding hashes of source states, it reduces number of unnecessary compilation.
+By embedding hashes of source states, it reduces the number of unnecessary compilation.
 -   Sharing the promises.
-The webpack compilation of the typical SSR applications as Next.js runs `"node"` and `"web"` simultaniously.
+The webpack compilation of the typical SSR applications as Next.js runs `"node"` and `"web"` simultaneously.
 If sources are the same, the compilation should run once.

-## Get started
+## Get started webpack loader

 This is an example of **TypeScript + React + Apollo Client on webpack**.
 Please replace the corresponding lines depending on your needs.